tsgates/arch-wiki-markdown/wiki/Systemd_FAQ.md

 multi-user is launched.
 Also do chmod 755 to your script to enable execute permissions if you haven't done so already.

- Note: In case you want to start a shell script, make sure you have
+Note:In case you want to start a shell script, make sure you have

-    #!/bin/sh

-in the first line of the script.
+#!/bin/sh in the first line of the script.
 Do not write something like

-    ExecStart=/bin/sh /path/to/script.sh # DOES NOT WORK

-because that won't work.
+ExecStart=/bin/sh /path/to/script.sh because that will not work.

 Q: Status of .service says "active (exited)" in green. (e.g. iptables)